-In the remaining time, the surveyor observes and evaluates your organization's performance in managing a particular risk or management process in the environment of care.
+In the remaining time (approximately 30%) is spent as the surveyor observes and evaluates your organization's performance in managing a particular risk or management process in the environment of care.
 The management process or risk selected for observation is based on the environment of care documents previously reviewed, observation by other surveyors, and knowledge gained during the group discussion of this session.

-Environment of Care Discussion and Emergency Management (Approximately 70% of session time) - Be prepared to discuss how the various Environment of Care risk categories1 and construction activities, when applicable, are addressed in each of the following six management processes.
+Environment of Care Discussion - Be prepared to discuss how the various Environment of Care risk categories, 1 and construction activities, when applicable, are addressed in each of the following six management processes.